Amst2107/krs/README.md

 ...
 ```

-## Install in Docker Desktop Extension
+## Install using Docker Desktop Extension

 KRS is now available in Docker-Desktop.
 The extension provides a **user-friendly interface** for Kubernetes cluster operations.
 It also supports other K8s contexts besides `docker-desktop,` such as `Minikube`.
 For more [information](https://github.com/kubetoolsca/krs-docker-extension):